juhan26/BioskopLaravel/README.md

 ## Database Schema

-This project uses a MySQL database to store and manage data.
-Check out the database schema [here](https://dbdocs.io/bagashiz/sea_cinema_tix), powered by [dbdocs.io](https://dbdocs.io/).
+This project uses a MySQL database to store and manage data powered by [dbdocs.io](https://dbdocs.io/).